Flutterwave/Node-v3/documentation/subaccount.md

 ## Fetch all subaccounts

-This describes how to get all subaccounts
+This section describes how to get all subaccounts.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');